Teamwork

+Among the requirements for effective teamwork are an adequate team size.
+The context is important, and team sizes can vary depending upon the objective.
+A team must include at least two members, and most teams range in size from two to 100.
+Sports teams generally have fixed sizes based upon set rules, and work teams may change in size depending upon the phase and complexity of the objective.

 History

 The Oxford English Dictionary records the use of "team-work" in the context of a team of draught animals as early as 1800.

 Even though collaborative work among groups of individuals is very prominent today, that was not the case over half a century ago.
 The shift from the typical assembly line to organizational models that contained increasing amounts of teamwork first came about during World War I and World War II, in an effort for countries to unite their people.
 The movement towards teamwork was mostly due to the Hawthorne studies, a set of studies conducted in the 1920s and 1930s that suggested positive aspects of teamwork in an organizational setting.
 After organizations recognized the value of teamwork and the positive effects it had on companies, entire fields of work shifted from the typical assembly line to the contemporary High Performance Organizational Model.

 Effective teamwork characteristics

-There are certain characteristics that a team must have to work effectively.
-These characteristics are interrelated.
+A team must have certain interrelated characteristics to work effectively.

-It is imperative that group cohesion is strong within the team.
+Among these is strong group cohesion.
 There is a positive relationship between group cohesion and performance.

 Communication is another vital characteristic for effective teamwork.
 Members must be able to effectively communicate with each other to overcome obstacles, resolve conflict, and avoid confusion.
 Communication increases cohesion.

-Communication is important within teams to clearly define the team's purpose so that there is a common goal.
-Having a common goal will increase cohesion because all members are striving for the same objective and will help each other achieve their goals.
+Communication helps to clearly define the team's purpose so that there is a common goal.
+Having a common goal increases cohesion because all members are striving for the same objective and will help each other achieve their goals.

-Commitment is another important characteristic for teams.
-It occurs when members are focused on achieving the team's common goal.
+Commitment occurs when members are focused on achieving the team's common goal.

 Accountability is necessary to ensure milestones are reached and that all members are participating.
 Holding members accountable increases commitment within team relations.